Ocutrx Vision Technologies, LLC: Ocutrx's Oculenz Advances from AR Headset to Full Surgery Visualization Theatre

 The Ocutrx OR-Bot?
-Surgery Visualization Theatre will be unveiled at the annual meeting of the American Society of Cataract and Refractive Surgery to be held virtually May 16 and 17.
-Ocutrx has a 'virtual' booth at the event.
+Surgery Visualization Theatre was unveiled at the annual meeting of the American Society of Cataract and Refractive Surgery.

 "With our new cobotic OR-Bot," said Michael H. Freeman, CEO/CTO of Ocutrx, "we'll be able to offer surgeons several comfortable, lightweight and ergonomically sound solutions to better perform these delicate ophthalmic procedures with faster-surgery set-up and turn around."